UPDATE (11.02.2020): Post updated with additional commentary. Some images updated.

 [Figs. 6, 7] Overview of Option 2.

 Advantages include increased service to L train stations at Montrose Avenue and points west, increased connectivity between subway lines in Brooklyn, and increased capacity compared with the 4 train extension.
 However, owing to its longer length, Option 2 is likely pricier than Option 1.
 Because this line branches off the L, it results in a net service cut to L train stations east of Montrose Avenue, including the busy Myrtle – Wyckoff Avenues station.
-This fact alone might make Option 2 a non-starter, which brings us to…
+This fact alone might make Option 2 a tough sell, which brings us to…

 Option 3: Build the Utica Avenue subway as a new trunk line.